Nutrition

 13. Spinach

-So, next time you need to de-stress, grab a handful of spinach, toss it in a smoothie, sauté it with garlic or fold it into your omelette with some cheese.
+This makes spinach a simple, versatile choice when you want to feel more grounded.
+So next time you need to de-stress, grab a handful of spinach and toss it in a smoothie, sauté it with garlic or fold it into an omelette with cheese.

 Spinach Is a Good Source Of: